Last if statement guard

 def f(a=None): if a is None: return 42 # some long calculations var = (i 2 for i in range(a)) return sum(var)

 A common code pattern is to have some clauses at the start of a function, to check whether certain conditions have been fulfilled and return early or raise an exception if not.

 While this is perfectly valid code, it can run into problems with excessive nesting, particularly if the rest of the function is fairly long.

 Here we can take advantage of the fact that we don't need the

-else if the main body of the
+else if the main

-breaks the control flow by ending with
+if breaks the control flow by ending with

-raise.
-Rewriting the function as shown here
+Rewriting the function as shown here is logically equivalent.